DulanWirajith/chat-bot-using-pytorch/README.md

 # chat-bot-using-pytorch

-This is a chatbot can use for Online Ecommerce Platform Firstly you have to give datasets about the ecommerce site. then chatbot will work finely..
+This is a chatbot can use for Online Ecommerce Platform.
+Firstly you have to give datasets about the ecommerce site.
+Then chatbot will learn about the shop and work finely...

 If you are running this first time please uncomment "nltk.download('punkt')"